Tirth2742/student-service-API/README.md

     1,John Doe,88,92,78,96
     2,Jane Smith,85,89,75,94

-    note: sample csv file (students_data.csv) has been provided for testing the application
+    note: sample csv file has been provide to test the aplication

 5. Click Execute.
 6. Download the updated CSV file from the response section.